xevorte/id.react.dev/src/content/reference/react/useEffect.md

 </Sandpack>

 In this example, a cleanup function is not needed because the `MapWidget` class manages only the DOM node that was passed to it.
-After the `Map` React component is removed from the tree, both the DOM node and the `MapWidget` class instance will be automatically garbage-collected by the browser JavaScript engine.
+After the `Map` React component is removed from the tree, both the DOM node dan the `MapWidget` class instance will be automatically garbage-collected by the browser JavaScript engine.

 ---